Swim lessons are paused at this time, but...

 There are many swim skills that can be practiced at home!
 I am including descriptions below.
 Some are real beginner skills, but some are can be helpful for students who independently swim across the pool or swim all four strokes (specifically, the skills of breath control, timing of the breath, getting quick big breaths, blowing bubbles with the nose, flexing feet for breaststroke and egg beater, etc.)

-Please feel free to share this to anyone who might be looking for things to do at home.
+Please feel free to share this with anyone who might be looking for things to do at home.

 Swim skills to practice at home